javidmedina/lucidOS/README.md

 # lucidOS – Release Goals and Future Plans

 LucidOS is a sleek, Ubuntu-based Linux distribution designed to be the most user-friendly operating system for both casual and advanced users.
-Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the convenience of running Linux, macOS and Windows software all on one operating system. lucidOS offers :
+Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the convenience of running Linux, macOS and Windows software all on one operating system.

+# Roadmap

+### Beta Release of LucidOS | (2025 - 2026)
+Based on CuteFishOS which is based on Ubuntu 22.04.5 LTS -
+-
+### Release of LucidOS | (2026 - 2027)
+LucidOS is planned to target either Ubuntu 24.04.3 LTS or Ubuntu 26.04 LTS as its base.
+The distribution will include the CuteFish desktop environment or, contingent on increased developer participation, a custom LucidOS desktop environment.

+### Custom desktops and laptops to come with LucidOS | (TBD)

+lucidOS offers :

 # Dual modes: